The Legal Field

 FIND OPPORTUNITIES

 There are a variety of opportunities for undergraduates interested in the law field.
 Check out some of the links below to start exploring, but don’t limit your opportunities to just searching the web.
-Inquire at the District Attorney’s Office or the Public Defender’s Office in your area about positions; ask about options at the courthouse; talk to legal aid nonprofits; reach out to lawyers in your area to inquire about summer internships; look into student volunteer roles during the year; and check out the additional recommendations below to develop your interest.
+Inquire at the District Attorney’s Office or the Public Defender’s Office in your area about positions, ask about options at the courthouse, talk to legal aid nonprofits, reach out to lawyers in your area to inquire about summer internships, look into student volunteer roles during the year, and check out the additional recommendations below to develop your interest.

 DEVELOP YOUR INTEREST

 There are many options to get involved at Colorado College and develop your career competencies.
 Get involved to deepen your understanding of an industry and help you decide if a job in this field is of interest to you.
-Planning your experience can feel daunting, so check out some industry specific ideas both on and offf campus below.
+Planning your experience can feel daunting, so check out some industry specific ideas both on and off campus below.
 As you plan, meet with the Advising Hub to discuss your major and academic interests to ensure you’re on track for your academic plans as well.

 • Consider interning with the El Paso County Courthouse in Colorado Springs through the Colorado College Justice Corps.
-Reach out to the Pre-Law Advisor to learn more (contact information at the bottom of this page).
+Reach out to the Pre-Law Advisor to learn more.

 • Participate in an opportunity through Competitive Communications at Colorado College such as Mock Trial, Speech and Debate, and Model UN.